gohryt/programming-languages-research/COMPILERS.md

 The connection to Rust: Rust's ownership and borrowing system is directly descended from region-based type systems.
 The key difference is that Rust uses affine types (values can be used at most once) to enable compile-time deallocation without region inference, while MLKit uses region inference to avoid annotations.

 The design spectrum: explicit lifetimes (Rust-style, more control, more annotation), inferred regions (MLKit-style, less annotation, less control), or reference counting (Perceus-style, zero annotation, runtime cost).
 All three avoid garbage collection pauses.

+See `MEMORY.md §§2.1–2.3` for the formal foundations summarised here: Cyclone's lexically-scoped region annotations on pointer types with bidirectional type-checking and effect inference; MLKit's Tofte–Talpin stack-of-regions semantics, Algorithm R, and the "region-stuck" pathology with its standard fixes; and post-2020 extensions including Elsman & Hallenberg (JFP 2021) on tag-free generational GC layered on regions, plus Elsman & Henriksen (PLDI 2023) on parallel region inference for multicore.
+The broader region-based-memory landscape — Verona's per-region pluggable strategies and behaviour-oriented concurrency, Encore's capabilities-as-regions for active objects, Vale's region-borrowing prototype, ASAP, Boyapati's single-owner regions for RTSJ, and RC-Immix runtime region colouring — is surveyed in `MEMORY.md §§2.4–2.9`.

 Source: https://elsman.com/mlkit/ and https://www.cs.umd.edu/projects/cyclone/papers/cyclone-regions.pdf